DevPYadav/test/GitCommands.md

   *$ git log --grep="Init"*

+* Show the last 2 commits and the differences
+  *$ git log -p -2*
+  -2 shows the Last 2 changes
+  -p shows the difference between each commit

+  *$ git log --stat*
+  Shows details of those changes

+  *$ git log --pretty=oneline*
+  Gives the reference for each commit and the commit text

+  $* git log --pretty=format:"%h: %an, %ae, %cn, %cd, -%s" --graph* Shows the short hexa decimal code, author name, author email, common name of the person, common date, comments that were added while checking in and a visual representation

 ## Checking out a file from local repository to the working directory

   *$ git checkout -- secondary_file.txt*